anna-dor-plumsail/documents-docs/source/flow/how-tos/create-html-from-template.rst

 - SFTP
 - File System

 You can store your file anywhere.
 In this example, we will store our documents in SharePoint.
-Our flow will use JSON object as a source data for the template, but you can get data from other sources, for example query list items from SharePoint or from Salesforce.
+Our flow will use JSON object as a source data for the template, but you can get data from other sources.
+For example query list items from SharePoint or from Salesforce.

 This is how our flow looks: